30 Growth Mindset Phrases to Encourage Children

 growth mindset phrases for kids | growth mindset sayings for students | growth mindset phrases for kids

-Having recognize a child's effort instead of the result will help in changing what the child views as being important.
+Recognizing a child's effort instead of the result will help change the child's perception of what is important.

 6. “You’re on the right track.”

-This statement can be encouraging to children who feel like they’re not getting anywhere when trying to finish a project or reach a goal.
+This statement can encourage children who feel like they’re not getting anywhere when trying to finish a project or reach a goal.
 It confirms for them that they are making progress.
-This phrase helps cultivate a growth mindset because it helps children attribute success to their efforts rather than their abilities because they’re receiving praise for their work that’s been done so far.
+This phrase helps cultivate a growth mindset because it helps children attribute success to their efforts rather than their abilities.
+They’re receiving praise for their work that’s been done so far.

 7. “What went well?”

-It’s important to focus on the positives when helping kids reach their potential.
+When helping kids reach their potential, it’s important to focus on the positives.
 Don’t just focus on what a child has done wrong and what needs to be changed.
 Consider what they did right and how they can translate that into other areas of the problem or even amplify that success in some way.

 8. “I believe in you.”

-While a child may not believe in themselves, having an adult tell them that they have faith can encourage them to try.
-And supporting a child through their best efforts can motivate them to value perseverance and hard work.
+While children may not believe in themselves, having an adult tell them that they have faith can encourage them to try.
+Supporting a child through their best efforts can motivate them to value perseverance and hard work.

 9. “…yet.”

-If a child says they can’t do something, it’s uplifting to remind them that they can’t do it…yet.
-This doesn’t mean that they can’t ever do it.
-The word ‘yet’ is extremely powerful in fostering a growth mindset.
+If a child says they can’t do something, it’s uplifting to remind them that they can’t do it yet.
+This doesn’t mean they can’t ever do it.
+The word ‘yet’ is mighty in fostering a growth mindset.

 10. “It’s ok to make mistakes.”

-Remind children that making mistakes is not only acceptable–it’s encouraged.
-When children are engaging in a productive struggle, they’re learning.
-Children who know that it is ok to make mistakes approach challenges with confidence and are willing to take risks.
+Remind children that making mistakes is not only acceptable but encouraged.
+When children engage in a productive struggle, they learn.
+Children who know that it is okay to make mistakes approach challenges with confidence and are willing to take risks.

 11. “Can we come up with a different strategy?”

-If a child is struggling with a task, helping them troubleshoot with their strategy can demonstrate that they can take a new approach to be successful.
-It’s important for children to learn how to strategize so they look at problems from a variety of angles and don’t give up when faced with failure.
+If a child is struggling with a task, helping them troubleshoot their strategy can demonstrate that they can take a new approach to success.
+Children need to learn how to strategize so they look at problems from various angles and don’t give up when faced with failure.

 12. “You have unlimited tries.”

-If a child knows they can try as many times as they need, they’re more likely to brainstorm and be willing to fail a few times.
+If children know they can try as many times as they need, they’re more likely to brainstorm and be willing to fail a few times.

 13. “Let’s do some brain training.”

-Reiterating to a child that they can develop and strengthen their skills through practice by using this catchy rhyme can help them memorize the phrase and recall it later, which will reinforce their belief in it.
+Reiterating to a child that they can develop and strengthen their skills through practice by using this catchy rhyme can help them memorize the phrase and recall it later, reinforcing their belief in it.

-14. “This task is going to take some time and effort to achieve.”
+14. “This task will take some time and effort to achieve.”

-You can give a child a heads-up that a task is going to be challenging.
+You can give a child a heads-up that a task will be challenging.
 This will help set their expectations appropriately and reduce the chance that they will give up if they aren’t immediately successful.

 15. “Did you face any fun challenges today?”

-Asking this question will encourage your child to perceive challenges as a positive thing, which can inspire them to seek out challenges and solve problems throughout the day.
+Asking this question will encourage your child to perceive challenges as positive, inspiring them to seek out challenges and solve problems throughout the day.

 16. “Everything is difficult before it is easy.”

 This is a good reminder for children to practice something to improve their skills.
-And if they look back on things they have improved upon in the past, it can provide for good anecdotal evidence of the truth in this saying.
+If they look back on things they have improved upon in the past, it can provide good anecdotal evidence of the truth in this saying.

 17. “Aim for progress, not perfection.”

-Teach children that the goal is to get just a little bit stronger each day.
-This can help simplify goals that seem unachievable by focusing on the small efforts one can do today that will eventually lead to success.
+Teach children that the goal is to get a little stronger each day.
+This can help simplify unachievable goals by focusing on the small efforts one can make today that will eventually lead to success.

 18. “Your mistakes show me that you are trying.”